tribbloid/spookystuff/deploying.md

 # More Information

-Like other Spark applications, SpookyStuff can benefits from many other option Spark offers, please refer to please refer to [Spark configuration](https://spark.apache.org/docs/latest/configuration.html) and [Spark Tuning Guide](http://spark.apache.org/docs/latest/tuning.html) for more options.
+Like other Spark applications, SpookyStuff can benefit from many other option Spark offered, please refer to [Spark configuration](https://spark.apache.org/docs/latest/configuration.html) and [Spark Tuning Guide](http://spark.apache.org/docs/latest/tuning.html) for more information.

 #### 1-Line installation with [Ansible](http://www.ansible.com/home)